byrd-laif/soilMakers/readme.md

 *The ethics of ecology;* Learning to live in the light of Nature.

 The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections, recognizing feelings which are in touch with reality.
 Feelings provide a powerful way of finding out which lifestyle patterns are balanced and which are not.
-Someone's dream and the dream of the planet As One.

-***The fundamental human birthright; Connecting with thing that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***
+***The fundamental human birthright; freely connecting with thing that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***

 #### *Quality Of Life*

-It's ones alone, that's why it takes everyone.
-Doing the right thing.
+It's ones alone, that's why it takes a common unity, a partnership of people doing the right thing.

 Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.